VangmanawKairung/frontend-mentor-faq-accordion/README-template.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+### Challenge result

+- **05 Sep 2025**
+  - ✅ Hide/Show the answer to a question when the question is clicked
+  - ✅ View the optimal layout for the interface depending on their device's screen size
+  - ⚠️ See hover and focus states for all interactive elements on the page (basic cursor pointer added, hover/focus styles to be improved)
+  - ❌ Navigate the questions and hide/show answers using keyboard navigation alone

 ### Screenshot

 ![](./screenshot.jpg)

 Add a screenshot of your solution.
 The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
 You can choose either a full-height screenshot or a cropped one based on how long the page is.
 If it's very long, it might be best to crop it.

 Alternatively, you can use a tool like [FireShot](https://getfireshot.com/) to take the screenshot.
 FireShot has a free option, so you don't need to purchase it.

 Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above.